-EDU 352 (Professional Collaboration) Required for Special Education Dual Certification - good elective for all EDU's
+EDU 352 (Professional Collaboration) Required for Special Education Dual Certification - good elective for all EDU

 All higher level courses are only for teacher candidates who have met the criteria below and have applied for and have been formally admitted to the Teacher Certification Program.
 This is known as Decision Point One of the Education Program.
 Students can apply any time after completing EDU 221 but must be admitted by the end of the sophomore year.
 Later admission is by appeal and will likely cause issues with course sequencing.

 Overview of Admission Requirements for Hanover's Educator Preparation Program

-ACT composite score greater than or equal to 24 (based on Math, Reading, Grammar, and Science)
+- ACT composite score greater than or equal to 24 (based on Math, Reading, Grammar, and Science)

-Applicants who do not have the above scores on SAT/ACT must have passing scores for each subtest of the CASA exam (Reading, Writing, Mathematics)
+Applicants who do not have one of the above must take and pass all three sections of the CASA exam

 Additional Hanover College requirements include: